george-hawkins/arf-drone/transmitter.md

 The transmitter
 ===============

+TODO: add italics around menu options and the like.

 It came as a bit of a surprise to me that, initially at any rate, the transmitter rather than the flight controller was the hardest thing to understand.
 This page is the longest of the steps covering the quadcopter build - don't let it intimidate you, everything afterward will be much simpler!

 If you're new to the whole field, as I was, then the small folded black and white manual that comes with the Taranis Q X7 is impressively unhelpful (and it's not one of those cases where the manufacturer makes the real manual available online).